AmethystDev2713/Lets-Make-A-CPU/README.md

 | 0        | 1        | 1      |
 | 1        | 1        | 0      |

 These gates, made from transistors, are the building blocks of every CPU.
-A good online software to start making your own logic boards is [simulator.io](https://simulator.io).
-I love using this logic gate simulator due to it being easy to learn how to use it (I would highly recommend checking out their [sample circuits](https://simulator.io/samples)).
-2 Important notes about simulator.io:

-1. Unfortunatly, it's impossible to make private boards only you can see, so if you want to make private boards, I would suggest using [Logigator](https://logigator.com/), which allows you to export your logic boards to project files you can save and use later, therefore making your work private
-2. You can't use individual transistors in this simulator, only the logic gates and other integrated circuits (ICs) provided, such as adders, a binary decoder, etc.
+⚠️ To follow along with this eBook, you will need to use a logic simulator of some sort.
+The majority of this eBook uses [simulator.io](https://simulator.io).
+However, use of this simulator is **no longer recommended** because it is no longer fully functional.
+Simulator.io was functional back when this eBook was started in 2023, but now is likely abandoned by its developer.
+As such, you should use another simulator like [Logigator](https://logigator.com/).

 # Section 2: Areas of a CPU